 DISH Network went on the offensive against one of the largest pirate distributors of Arabic language TV programming in the United States, for illegally offering programming for which DISH had exclusive license to distribute.

-The suit was filed against iStar Company, aka Istar Korea Ltd., an LLC based in Erbil, Iraq, which owns the iStar IPTV pirate streaming service, Michigan-based Atlas Electronics, a retailer of these services, and the respective owners of those companies, and seeks damages of more than $24 million and injunctive relief to help ensure that the offense is not repeated.
-It was filed in Michigan because the defendents have a consumer-facing sales operation there.
+The suit seeks damages of more than $24 million and injunctive relief to help ensure that the offense is not repeated.
+It was filed in Michigan because Atlas Electronics has a retail store in Dearborn.

 Industry collaboration helped build evidence